mikerunch/vfarm/README.md

 # vfarm
-Vfarm is a lightweight HTML runner.
+vfarm is a simple lightweight tool to run HTML/JS/CSS apps as native executables.